mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Any additional functionality this item has, e.g. contributing to a [BiomeModel](#T-ParquetClassLibrary-Biomes-BiomeModel 'ParquetClassLibrary.Biomes.BiomeModel').
+Any additional functionality this item has, e.g. contributing to a [BiomeRecipe](#T-ParquetClassLibrary-Biomes-BiomeRecipe 'ParquetClassLibrary.Biomes.BiomeRecipe').

 <a name='P-ParquetClassLibrary-Items-IItemModelEdit-ParquetID'></a>
 ### ParquetID `property`